-• If any service is found with frequency, Ts_id, On_id or Service_id or with OSDT's DVBTriplet different from those of the channels already registered, it will be added in the relevant list(s) at the proper position (platform's LCN or 1000+ range).

-- If any new service is found a message will be shown on screen when the receiver is switched on (if it was in standby mode) and will be left on screen until the user presses the OK key.
+- If any service is found with frequency, Ts_id, On_id or Service_id different from those of the channels already registered - if a DVB-I service list is installed and a new satellite service matches with a service instance described in the DVB-I service list, then the new satellite service is associated with that service instance and its parent DVB-I service; - o for non-DVB-I installations, if they carry an LCN and automatic ordering is active, the rules given in §7.4.2.5 for allocation and conflict resolution apply; - if they don't carry any LCN, if automatic ordering is not active or if the service does not match with any DVB-I service instances, they will be appended at the end of the list in the 1000+ range. - If any new service is found a message will be shown on screen when the receiver is switched on (if it was in standby mode) and will be left on screen until the user presses the OK key.
 The message will be something like: "New channels were found and added to the channel list" (Italian Translation: "Sono stati trovati nuovi canali in onda.
 I nuovi canali sono stati aggiunti alla lista canali"). - At the end of the update procedure any service with an LCN whose TS_id, On_id or Service_id are different from those of any service currently advertised on the Home Channel(s) will be removed from the service list. - In case both the "search for new channels in standby mode" and the "search for new channels in operate mode" options are set on "YES", then the receiver must start the automatic scan at the time indicated for performing the channel search in operate mode. - In case the "search for new channels in operate mode" is available and set on "YES", at the time specified for starting the procedure, a 30 seconds countdown will appear on screen with a message like the following: "The receiver will start looking for new channels in ... seconds".
 Italian translation: "Il Box Interattivo comincerà la ricerca di nuovi canali entro ... secondi" (mutatis mutandis for IDTV sets).
 The user will be able to press "OK" for letting the procedure start immediately or "exit" for aborting the procedure.
 In case the user will choose "exit", the procedure will be aborted and will not be performed again until the next scheduled time. - In case the "search for new channels in standby mode" option is set on "YES", but the "search for new channels in operate mode" option is available and set on "NO" (or was aborted refer to previous point), the receiver shall start the scanning procedure some time, implementation dependent, after being put in standby mode (in case the receiver is put in standby mode more than once a day, this procedure has to be performed only once daily).